harness-community/drone-gcp-oidc/README.md

 - The plugin creates `application_default_credentials.json` if the `create_application_credentials_file` flag is set to `true` in the plugin settings.
 Then in the subsequent steps, users can run the below commands to authenticate and get the Access token:
   - `gcloud auth login --brief --cred-file <+execution.steps.STEP_ID.output.outputVariables.GOOGLE_APPLICATION_CREDENTIALS>`
   - `gcloud config config-helper --format="json(credential)"` - This will generate access token.
+  - **Note**: When using `create_application_credentials_file: true`, the `scope` setting does not apply.
+Google's external_account ADC JSON format does not support embedding scopes.
+Scopes must be configured in your application code when initializing the Google Cloud client libraries.
 - The plugin outputs the access token in the form of an environment variable that can be accessed in the subsequent pipeline steps like this: `<+steps.STEP_ID.output.outputVariables.GCLOUD_ACCESS_TOKEN>`

 ## Plugin Image